The Import-One-Stop-Shop (IOSS)

 - Online merchants registered with an IOSS declare their distance sales covered by the special regulation in a simplified customs declaration.

 - Furthermore, the IOSS system is optional for e-commerce merchants.
-Alternatively, merchants can also register in each EU Member States to comply with their VAT obligations.
+Alternatively, merchants can register in each EU Member State to comply with their VAT obligations.

 Disadvantages resulting from the IOSS procedure

 - Taxable persons using the IOSS special regulation are required under Article 369x of the VAT Directive 2006/112/EC,